 Don't forget to check the permitted development rights for outbuildings.

-Read more information about use class changes on Planning Portal
+Read more about porches on Planning Portal

-The principal elevation is the most visible or prominent side of a structure, typically facing a street or public area.
+Principle elevation - The most visible or prominent side of a structure, typically facing a street or public area.
 While often considered the 'front' of the building, it may not always contain the main entrance.
-There can only be one principal elevation of a house.